Okavango Delta, Chobe National Park, Victoria Falls

-There is a series of wonders that surround you today; from the moment you open your eyes you find yourself within the soft caress of South Africa making your way by light aircraft into Botswana.
-From the air you can see the flooded valley below weaving its way through the grasslands of the famous Okavango Delta.
-The golden grass and blossoming trees add diverse textures to the sprawling waters as you make your way along the lagoons and arrive beneath the endless sky at Camp Okavango.
+There is a series of wonders that surround you today; from the moment you open your eyes, you find yourself within the soft caress of South Africa making your way by light aircraft into Botswana.
+From the air, you can see the flooded valley below weaving its way through the grasslands of the famous Okavango Delta.
+The golden grass and blossoming trees add diverse textures to the sprawling waters as you make your way along the lagoons and arrive beneath the endless sky at your safari camp.
 You come upon your comfortable and lavish safari tent that makes you feel as though you have stepped into the African savannah with royalty; a private room elevated on a teak platform with a viewing deck looks out into the majestic wilderness.

 The seclusion is romantic, set aside from the workings of the rest of the resort where you can look out into the landscape and see the colorful plains that appear as though they stretch along an endless horizon.
 Whether you spend the afternoon in the exquisite enclave of the camp or make your way through the waterways in a mokoro, a traditional wooden canoe, you can hear the sounds of wildlife around you, from chirping birds to grunting hippos that, in their own melodic ways, welcome you and help you settle in.